Inaugural lecture Eric Velleman

 On Wednesday 25 May 2022, Eric Velleman will be installed as professor of Inclusive Digital Design & Engineering.
 The title of his inaugural lecture is: Accessibility Agents and the future of Inclusive Digital Design and Engineering

 The meeting will be held at HAN Campus Arnhem, but there is also the possiblity to attend online.
-The meeting will be subtitled in English and a sign language interpreter will be present.
+The meeting will be subtitled in English.

-- Installation Eric Velleman by Yvonne de Haan, Member Executive Board HAN
+- 16:00 – 16:10: Installation Eric Velleman by Yvonne de Haan, Vice President Executive Board HAN

 Professor of Applied Sciences Eric Velleman